 It took around 30 minutes waiting for our turn to get into Mont Blanc tunnel.
-Actually it would take even longer at times, most especially when summer holiday begins or comes near to end.
+Actually, it would take even longer at times, most especially when the summer holiday begins or comes near to end.

 It was worth the wait, anyway.
 For just 10 minutes driving into the tunnel, we made it quickly to northern Italy.